voelkerb/powermeter/Firmware/Version_2/README.md

 Info:{"cmd":"info","type":"powermeter","version":"2.2","compiled":"Mar_2_2021_09:57:58","sys_time":"03/02/2021 10:37:07.662","name":"powermeterX","ip":"192.168.4.1","mqtt_server":"-","stream_server":"-","time_server":"time.google.com","sampling_rate":4000,"buffer_size":3670016,"psram":true,"rtc":false,"calV":1,"calI":1,"state":"idle","relay":1,"calibration":[1,1],"ssids":"[energywifi]","ssid":"-","rssi":-71,"bssid":"-"}
 ```
 You will further notice that a lifeness log messages is sent each second.

-**Each commands sent to the [powermeter] over USB or a TCP channel requires JSON encoding and is answered by a JSON encoded answer message preceded by a the text "Info:".**
+We will further see how to use commands to interface with a powermeter.

-We will further see how to use each command.
+**Each command sent to the [powermeter] over USB or a TCP channel requires JSON encoding and is answered by a JSON encoded answer message preceded by a the text "Info:".
+If an error occurred while processing the commmand, the error key is set true in the returned JSON.**

 ## Info
 ```{"cmd":"info"}```\